 Between 1958 and the early nineties the carnival was held sporadically and many attempts to revive the event failed mainly due to a lack of resources.
 However, in the early nineties the Carnival was revived again up until 1998 when the event was cancelled by the City Council due to concerns over health and safety and financing of the event.
 This resulted in a significant outcry from the local community who demonstrated their displeasure by staging a large march in the City Centre.
 This acted as the catalyst for the Carnival we see today.

-Richard Renwick, Chief Executive of Tuntum described the reasons why they did this: “Tuntum was set up to provide homes and services to Nottingham’s BME communities.
+Richard Renwick, former Chief Executive of Tuntum, described the reasons why they did this: “Tuntum was set up to provide homes and services to Nottingham’s BME communities.
 In 1999 we were by far the largest community-based organisation in the city and although we were initially quite out of our depth in taking on this challenge, we still did this in order to preserve an event that was very important for the community cohesion of Nottingham.
 Together with our partners we delivered a successful event which has continued to go from strength to strength ever since.”

 Visit the Nottingham Carnival Heritage website for more information.